tiagolascasas/libc-hls/README.md

-# synthesizable-syscalls
+# libc-hls

-A collection of C/C++ system calls that can be synthesized using High-level Synthesis
+A reimplementation of many libc functions to enable High-level Synthesis compatibility